ArturT/commitment-notes/README.md

 ### Real Options

-People preferences in this order:
+People preferences are in this order:

 * Being right
 * Being wrong